 What does it mean to call someone a Widow's Son?
 Just that the mother was a Widow at the time the statement is made or refers to?
-Statistically most women outlive men (Miriam died less then a year before Moses even though she was older then by enough to supervised his Basket's journey down the Nile), so there is no shortage of mothers who have been Widows at some point in their life.
+Statistically most women outlive men (Miriam died less then a year before Moses even though she was older then him by enough to supervise his Basket's journey down the Nile), so there is no shortage of mothers who have been Widows at some point in their life.
 Or does it mean she was one by the time the son was born?
 Is the implied dead husband the father or someone else?

 The Masonic story of Hiram interests me in how it demonstrates how determined Satan is to contradict The Bible.
 The Bible says so little about Hiram (What little it says is all in 1 Kings 7 and II Chronicles 2-4.), that it would be easy I feel to write a fictional elaboration on the character without contradicting what little The Bible says, I could write multiple scripts that go in different directions and still each one would not contradict what little The Bible says.

 So that the Masonic narrative makes a pretty big blunder I feel must have been on purpose, the people who wrote these rituals were clearly educated men of their time, I do not doubt that they did what research was available to them.

 1 Kings 7:40 clearly says Hiram did finish all the work Solomon gave him.
 The II Chronicles account does not disagree with that.
 But the Masonic narrative says he died while a key stone had still not been put in place.
 And this stone becomes known as "The Stone that the Builders rejected" which is a phrase taken from Psalm 118 that The New Testament uses as a Title of Christ.